Summary

 Strengths

-This variable naming convention is in use in select existing NASA suborbital field studies (e.g., FIREX-AQ, CAMP2EX, ACTIVATE, and DCOTSS) and potential wider adoption will ensure future data products are generated using consistent variable names, reducing confusion and disparity, and increasing both human and machine-based consumption.
+This variable naming convention is in use in select existing NASA suborbital field studies (e.g., FIREX-AQ, CAMP2EX, ACTIVATE, and DCOTSS), and potential wider adoption will ensure future data products are generated using consistent variable names, with the benefits of reducing confusion and disparity along with increasing both human and machine-based consumption.

 Weaknesses

-The ACVSNC was established to provide a consistent approach to atmospheric variable names but it does not have any lineage or strong relationship with existing conventions.
-It is thus independent and there is a concern with its long-term governance and maintenance.
+The ACVSNC was established to provide a consistent approach to atmospheric variable names, but it does not have any lineage or strong relationship with existing conventions.
+It is thus independent, and there is a concern with its long-term governance and maintenance.
 One result is that it may end up siloed in a small community of atmospheric scientists with no uptake beyond NASA.
-This could limit interoperability with other data, or tools and services for accessing, processing, and analyzing data.
+This could limit interoperability with other data or with tools and services for accessing, processing, and analyzing data.

 The rules for creating names with the ACVSNC are complex, and the prescribed vocabulary varies depending on the type of measurement being described.
 Consequently, the rules may be difficult to follow without significant domain expertise.
-Implementation at ESDIS DAACs may therefore be challenging.
+Implementation at Earth Science Data and Information System (ESDIS) Distributed Active Archive Centers (DAACs) may be challenging.

 Applicability

-To the extent that it is already in use within certain communities, the ACVSNC should be applied consistently, if possible, throughout NASA airborne and field campaign programs, and the relevant metadata, and documentation.
-The ACVSNC has been adopted within the Sub-Orbital Ordering Tool (SOOT) developed for expert users by the Atmospheric Science Data Center.
+To the extent that it is already in use within certain communities, the ACVSNC should be applied consistently, if possible, throughout NASA airborne and field campaign programs and in the relevant metadata and documentation.
+The ACVSNC has been adopted within the Sub-Orbital Ordering Tool (SOOT) developed for expert users by NASA's Atmospheric Science Data Center.
 However, we would urge adherents to this convention to use it in conjunction with other standards.
-For example, in addition to the names that adhere to the ACVSNC, SOOT should consider using UMM-Var metadata records to describe the data, in order to ensure that data are interoperable with a wider array of tools.
+For example, in addition to the names that adhere to the ACVSNC, SOOT should consider using UMM-Var metadata records to describe the data in order to ensure that data are interoperable with a wider array of tools.

 Limitations